 It’s a very personal decision.
 Would you prefer to get more for your money in terms of image quality, or is the ease of being able to optically zoom a bigger draw?
 I personally use a mixture of zoom and prime lenses.

-Full-frame or DX (Cropped sensor)?
+Full-Frame or DX (Cropped Sensor) Lens?

 When DSLRs first came to market we weren’t treated to the same array of camera bodies as we are now.
 Basically, the sensor was always a cropped sensor (as explained here), so all the lenses released at that time were made specifically for this sensor.